-In a previous study on the genus Dendrobium (Prasongsom et al., 2016, 2022), it was emphasized that the small size of a seed alone is insufficient for categorizing a species into the morphological or morphophysiological dormancy classes, according to Baskin and Baskin (2014).
+In a previous study on the genus Dendrobium (Prasongsom et al., 2016, 2022), it was emphasised that the small size of a seed alone is insufficient for categorising a species into the sensu lato morphological or morphophysiological dormancy classes, according to Baskin and Baskin (2014) definition.
 Consistent with these findings, our team has also observed variations in the germination behaviour of certain orchid species in relation to their relative embryo-to-seed size (Oikonomidis and Thanos, 2020).
 The present study explores the relationships among seed structure, germination behaviour, phylogeny and four biotic and climatic variables (mycoheterotrophy level, growth form, climatic zone, habitat shadiness).
-It reveals the correlation between orchid seed architecture and germination behaviour, while also formulating a hypothesis grounded in the ecological preferences of the species.
+It reveals the correlation between orchid seed architecture and germination behaviour.
+Based on the ecological preferences of the species we suggest that the decrease in embryo size, relative to the overall seed length, is associated with the adaptation of different orchid lineages to shaded environments and their increased dependence on fungal symbiosis.

 Materials and Methods